-Marayke Jonkers is a Paralympic swimmer, paratriathlete and founder of charitable foundation Sporting Dreams, which helps athletes with disabilities.
-She has appeared on television shows including Insight on SBS, Totally Wild on channel 10, and in publications including Cosmopolitan Magazine and the Weekender.
+Marayke Jonkers is a Paralympic swimmer, paratriathlete and founder of the Sporting Dreams charity, which helps athletes with disabilities.

-Marayke, 34, from Queensland’s Sunshine Coast is a young woman with a love for life and a spirit of adventure who is boldly pursuing her dreams – and loves encouraging others to do the same.
+She has a love for life and a spirit of adventure and is boldly pursuing her dreams – and loves encouraging others to do the same.

-Marayke says the medals are the culmination of a lifelong dream to swim for Australia which was born after she became a paraplegic in a car accident as a small child.
-When her mother was told Marayke would never walk again, she taught her daughter to swim instead.
+Marayke became a paraplegic in a car accident as a baby.
+When her mother was told Marayke would never walk again, she taught her daughter to swim.

-Now she hopes her inspirational story will inspire others to take up sport and follow their dreams.
+Now her inspirational story is inspiring others to follow their dreams.

-Marayke has broken the world record for 100m butterfly, and has over 70 Australian records in breaststroke, individual medley, freestyle and butterfly.
+Marayke has three Paralympic medals, has broken the world record for 100m butterfly, and has more than 70 Australian records in breaststroke, individual medley, freestyle and butterfly.

-In 2009 Marayke decided to fulfill a life long ambition to compete in a triathlon and entered a sprint distance event.
-A year later she became Australia’s first female paratriathlete and paratriathlon medalist when she won bronze at the ITU world championships in Budapest, Hungary.
+In 2009 Marayke became Australia’s first female paratriathlete and Paratriathlon medallist when she won bronze at the ITU world championships in Budapest, Hungary.

-She founded Sporting Dreams in 2008 to ensure up and coming paralympians have the same opportunity she has had to enjoy fun fitness and personal development through sport.
+She founded the charity Sporting Dreams in 2008 to help children enjoy fun fitness and personal development through sport.
 She has already given grants to over 40 promising athletes.

 Away from the pool she earned two university degrees, in social science and communications, and achieved a Dean’s Commendation for Academic Excellence.
 All this while training for the Paralympics.